-On December 3, 2015, MCC Advisors recommended and, in consultation with our board of directors, agreed to reduce fees under the investment management agreement.
+On December 3, 2015, MCC Advisors recommended and, in consultation with the Board, agreed to reduce fees under the investment management agreement.
 Beginning January 1, 2016, the base management fee was reduced to 1.50% on gross assets above \$1 billion.
 In addition, MCC Advisors reduced its incentive fee from 20% on pre-incentive fee net investment income over an 8% hurdle, to 17.5% on pre-incentive fee net investment income over a 6% hurdle.
-Moreover, the revised incentive fee will include a netting mechanism and will be subject to a rolling three-year look back from January 1, 2016 forward.
+Moreover, the revised incentive fee includes a netting mechanism and is subject to a rolling three-year look back from January 1, 2016 forward.
 Under no circumstances will the new fee structure result in higher fees to MCC Advisors than fees under the prior investment management agreement.